The ins and outs of making a living as a professional triathlete.

-Cody Beals of Guelph, Ont. is expected to defend his Ironman Mont Tremblant title next month after breaking the course record last year on his first attempt at the full Ironman distance.
-Beals has been winless so far this season but has had three second place finishes at half distance triathlons.
-Unfortunately Beals was recently forced to withdraw from Challenge Roth while dealing with an Achilles injury.
-Last week Beals released his 2018 annual financial blog and there are a few points that stand out.
+In 2019 Cody Beals of Guelph, Ont. looks to try and defend his Ironman Mont Tremblant after breaking the course record on his first attempt at the full Ironman distance.
+Heading into Mont Tremblant, Beals is winless during the season, but has three second-place finishes at half distance triathlons.
+Unfortunately Beals was forced to withdraw from Challenge Roth while dealing with an Achilles injury.
+Midway through the 2019 season, Beals released his 2018 annual financial blog and there were a few points that stand out.

 - Beals earned $41,750 USD in prize money and won five races in 2018: Ironman Chattanooga, Ironman Mont Tremblant, Eagleman 70.3, Victoria 70.3, and Taiwan 70.3.

 - His sponsorship earnings exceeded his race prize money.
 Beals earned $49,393 in sponsorship revenue in 2018.
 His sponsors include Ventum Bicycles, Stac Performance, Sketchers running shoes, and Martin’s Apple Chips.

 - After earning only $11,090 CAD in 2014, his revenue has steadily progressed each season.
 Recently, Beals’s earnings have taken a large jump from $70,167 CAD in 2017 to $127,950 CAD in 2018.